“Why do I have to write two T’s in the word butter when I only hear one sound?

 4. It’s the PLAGUE!
 It requires a specialist!
 When we’ve exhausted all options and have no more tricks up our sleeve, we must surrender to the word, which means we have to memorize it!

-Here’s why— because it is within this “figuring-out” (a.k.a. analytical/critical-thinking) process that deep learning lies!
+Here’s why— because it is within this “figuring-out” process that cognitive flexibility is strengthened and opportunities for deep learning lie!
 Not just learning how to read, but learning how to think!
 Our brain is a pattern-making machine, and this patterning process of thinking-through all available options is its natural way of doing things.
-“If not this, then that…” Our brain is continually patterning-out the best available options in everything that we do.
+“If not this, then that…” Our brain is continually “patterning-out” the best available options in everything that we do…

 “Human beings are pattern-making machines.
 That’s a key to our survival instinct— we seek out patterns and use them to predict the future.
 Which is great, except when the pattern isn’t there, then our pattern-making machinery is busy picking things out that truly don’t matter.”